-Ways to Use Task Cards with 3rd, 4th, and 5th Grade Students
+Fun Ways to Use Task Cards with 3rd, 4th, and 5th Grade Students

 1. Scavenger Hunt

 Spread the task cards around the room (or have a few students do this for you).
-Then, have students walk around the room with their answer sheet to complete the task cards.
+Then, have students walk around the room with their answer sheet looking for the different task cards.

 2. I Do, We Do, You Do

 Then, for “We Do,” complete a few task cards with the help of your students.
 You can also have small groups or partners work together on a few task cards.
-Finally, have students independently complete a task card for the “I Do.”

-3. Work with a Parent Volunteer/Paraprofessional
+3. Have Students Work with a Volunteer or Para

 If you are anything like me, then you struggle with how best to use any help you receive from paraprofessionals or parent volunteers.
 The help I received came so inconsistently that it was difficult to set up routines.

-4. Early Finishers
+4. Have Early Finishers Complete Task Cards

 Keep your 3rd, 4th, and 5th grade students that always finish early engaged and learning by having them complete task cards when they finish their work.

 This "game" is best played with task cards that can be answered relatively quickly by all your students.
 Task cards that involve a lot of writing might cause problems, as some students will need a lot more time, and the rest of the class would have to wait on them.

 Never Stress Over Sub Plans Again!